-Descriptions of the unusable reserves are detailed in Notes D12.1 to D12.7
+Descriptions of the unusable reserves are detailed in Note 28.

-Note B1 Adjustments between Accounting Basis and Funding Basis under Regulations
+7. Adjustments between Accounting Basis and Funding Basis under Regulations

-This note details the adjustments that are made to the total comprehensive income and expenditure recognised by the Council in the year in accordance with proper accounting practice to the resources that are specified by statutory provisions as being available to the Council to meet future capital and revenue expenditure.
+This note details the adjustments made to the comprehensive income and expenditure recognised by the Council in the year, in accordance with proper accounting practice, to the resources that are specified by statutory provisions as being available to the Council to meet future capital and revenue expenditure.